DimitriosKaratis/BankDB-Flask-Mysql-Banking-App-Project-Localhost/README.md

 The application is hosted and accessible online:
 👉 **[Live Demo on Render](https://flask-mysql-bank-project.onrender.com/)** *(Note: Initial loading may take 30-50s due to Render's free-tier spin-up.
 Database hosted on Aiven Console).*

+> [!NOTE]
+> The live version linked above is maintained in a **separate repository** optimized for cloud deployment.
+The instructions below (in this repository) focus on the **local implementation** using `localhost` and a local MySQL instance.

+---

+## 💻 Local Implementation & Setup
+Follow the steps below to run the application on your machine using a local environment.

 ---

 ## 🏗️ Technical Architecture & Security